-If a student is not satisfied with a decision regarding transfer of credit, the student may petition using the Appeal of Transfer Credit form.
+If a student is not satisfied with a decision regarding transfer of credit, the student may petition using the Transfer Credit Appeal form.
 Program faculty and the Academic Dean review the appeal.
 If a student is not satisfied with the transfer appeal decision, the student may appeal the decision at the system level to the Minnesota State Senior Vice Chancellor of Academic and Student Affairs.
 The decision of the Senior Vice Chancellor is final.